Bremer wall

 A Bremer wall, or T-wall, is a 12 ft portable, steel-reinforced concrete blast wall of the type used for blast protection throughout Iraq and Afghanistan.

 The Bremer barrier resembles the smaller 3 ft Jersey barrier, which has been used widely for vehicle traffic control on coalition military bases in Iraq and Afghanistan.
 To indicate that the Bremer barrier is similar but larger, the 12 ft, intermediate-sized Bremer barriers are usually referred to as Texas barriers, but not to be confused with the 3.5 ft Texas constant-slope barrier.
-Similarly, the largest barriers, which stand around 20 ft, are called Alaska barriers.
+Similarly, the largest barriers, which stand around 20 ft tall, are called Alaska barriers.
 Unlike the Jersey barrier, which has sloped sides at the base, some Texas and Alaska barriers have a rectangular ledge base, usable as a bench for sitting or resting and approximately knee-high for a typical adult.

 Etymology

 These T-shaped walls were originally developed by the Israelis in the Israeli West Bank barrier.
 The term "T-wall" has been used commonly, due to the wall's cross-sectional shape resembling an inverted letter "T".

 The name is believed to have originated from L. Paul Bremer of the Coalition Provisional Authority, who was the Director of Reconstruction and Humanitarian Assistance for post-war Iraq, following the Iraq War of 2003, in the early years of the Iraq War.